 Admission is based solely on need, regardless of religion, age, sex, race or other distinctions.
 Each resident must be under the care of a certified home healthcare agency for proper medical care and case management.
 A prospective resident currently living in Genesee or surrounding counties may apply at any time.
 Crossroads House is able to provide for up to two residents at a time.

 Crossroads House will provide each resident with a loving, warm home and excellent care and support.
 We look at the family's ability to give adequate 24-hour care, whether their needs are physical, emotional or spiritual.
-We will provide care to those dying individuals with a prognosis of death occurring from within a few days to three months.
+We will provide care to those dying individuals with a prognosis occurring from within a few days to three months.
 The resident will be provided with personalized care free of charge.

 We offer a comfort ministry to no more than two residents at a time, along with their family members.
 Crossroads House will provide family conferences every two weeks or as needed to keep the family or primary caregiver updated on residents and assess the family or primary caregiver coping abilities and provide guidance as necessary.

 Crossroads House is a unique “Comfort Home for the Dying” dedicated to providing support and care for a person in the last phase of a life-limiting illness.
 We serve as an alternative living arrangement for those who are no longer able to be cared for in there own home and offer quality time with each resident.
 We desire the family’s involvement and support in order to be fully effective in this unique ministry.